zrax/moulars/README.md

 *...
 Database TBD ...*

 ### File Server
-Unlike DirtSand, MOULArs includes a manifest generation tool that only requires you to provide files in an expected directory structure, and it will automatically generate manifests and encrypt/compress the files as appropriate.
-To use it, run
-`mfs_tool update <path to data root> [--python <path to python executable>]`.
+MOULArs includes a manifest generation tool that only requires you to provide files in an expected directory structure, and it will automatically generate manifests and encrypt/compress the files as appropriate.
+To use it, run `mfs_tool update <path to data root> [--python <path to python executable>]`.
 This will update existing manifests with any changes and new files, as well as producing new manifests (both for the initial server setup and for newly added